Welcome to Shaykhi Academy!

 Nabr in Tajweed

-Stress (nabr) is one of the characteristics of some letters in Quranic recitation, and it occurs in specific contexts.
+Nabr is one of the characteristics of some letters in Quranic recitation, and it occurs in specific contexts.
 A Quran reciter must comprehensively and proficiently learn the rules of Tajweed to ensure their recitation is beautiful and accurate.

 The Arabic language is beautiful and vast, with each letter having a specific point of articulation and characteristic.
 In the science of Tajweed (the art of Quranic recitation), it is essential to study the articulation points and characteristics of the letters, as well as the proper way to pronounce them in certain situations.

-Definition of Nabr (Stress) In Tajweed (تعريف النبر):
+Nabr In Tajweed

 The muscles of the lungs work vigorously, the vocal cords move closer together to allow minimal air passage, which increases the amplitude of vibrations, making the sound louder and clearer.
 This is for voiced sounds.
 For voiceless sounds, the vocal cords move farther apart than they do for unstressed voiceless sounds, allowing more air to escape.

 When a person speaks their language, they usually tend to stress a particular syllable in each word to make it stand out and be clearer to hear than the other syllables.
 This emphasis is called stress (nabr).
-Therefore, stress is the emphasis on a specific letter, making its sound slightly louder than the neighboring letters in the word.
+Therefore, Nabr is the emphasis on a specific letter, making its sound slightly louder than the neighboring letters in the word.

-Cases of Stress (Nabr) in The Quran:
+Cases of Nabr in The Quran:

 The accentuation (النبر) in the Quran has various cases, which we summarize as follows: